POST /repositories/{workspace}/{repo_slug}/hooks

 that applies to the events that the webhook subscribes to.
 In the

-example above that means: webhook
+example above that means: webhook, repository and issue.

-must properly resolve and cannot be an
+Also note that the url must properly resolve and cannot be an

 internal, non-routed address.